-This vintage typography project was created by Tobias Saul and it looks great.
-It has a simple dark blue background on which the designer placed his vintage project.
-The typography looks great and the details and logo are a nice touch.
+This vintage project was created by Tobias Saul and it looks great.
+It has a simple dark blue background on which the designer placed his vintage logo.
+Again, the typography looks great and the details on the logo are a nice touch.

-This is a packaging project that involves vintage typography.
+This is a packaging project that involves a vintage style of typography displayed well on a beverage bottle.
 In this link, you will find many examples that will inspire you in your next project.

-Neighborhood maps is a vintage typography project.
-This example is very elegant and creative.
-It mixes different types of typography into making this awesome poster.
-This poster is definitely worth being in your bookmarks list.
+Here we have another very elegant and creative example of typography used in the early 1900s.
+It mixes different types of typography into making this awesome poster and is definitely worth being on your bookmarks list.

 Spalding Bicycles will inspire you into making an awesome vintage design.
 This example uses black textured typography and a papyrus paper texture as a background.
 The centerpiece is a bicycle that completes this vintage poster project.
 The chosen typography looks great in this project.

-Here’s a nice set of vintage typography examples and badges which are definitely worth being in your bookmarks list.
+Here’s a nice set of vintage typography examples and badges used for menus which are definitely worth being in your bookmarks list.
 Each example is different and has a unique retro look.